pinobatch/pently/docs/usage.md

 No music engine is perfect for all projects.
 These limits of Pently may pose a problem for some projects:

-* Though it's only 1.6 KiB and thus much smaller than the FamiTracker or NerdTracker II player, it may still take up too much space in a very tight NROM-128 game.
-A feature to disable unused effects is under development (issue #8).
+* Pently is 1.5 kB with all features on or 1.2 kB with all features off, which is much smaller than the FamiTracker or NerdTracker II player.
+But even this may be too large for a very tight NROM-128 game.
 * No way to split sequence data across multiple PRG ROM banks or stash it in CHR ROM (like in _Galaxian_).
 * No pitch bends.